Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Lionsberg System Toolkit/The Lionsberg Toolkit.md

 -   Envisioning, Prioritizing and Implementing Community-Based Initiatives and Projects
 -   Community assessment and transformation tools

-### Chapter 38: Lionsberg Tools for Systemic Transformation
+## Tools for Systemic Transformation

 #### 38.1 Implementing the Lionsberg System at the Systems Level